Zhaoshimei/CloudAssignment2Team13/README.md

 # Twitter_Analysis

-In this file folder, it contains the files which are used to analysize tweets and extract some information form them;
+In this file folder, it contains the files which are used to analysize tweets and extract some information from them;